prakashh05/sql_projects/choco_sales/README.md

-# Project name: Chocolate Sales Analysis
+# Project: Chocolate Sales Analysis

 ## Description
 This project uses the **Chocolate Sales Dataset (CSV)**, which contains **detailed transactional records of global chocolate product sales from July 2022 to December 2025**.
 The dataset is designed for **sales performance analysis, trend forecasting, and evaluating individual and regional contributions**.